nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

 * add a dedicated code formater? (yapf?)
-* make sure the code runs fine in its new location

 * clean-up code and improve comments / documentation,
 * establish a canonical list of test questions / conversations,